 Imagine Your Furnishings In The Home.
 Staging can work to the seller’s advantage or disadvantage.
 The intent of staging is to show buyers that the home “looks good in clothes.”
 What if the clothes used to stage the home match furnishings the buyer currently owns and the end result – in the buyer’s opinion – doesn’t look good?
 If the fix is a bucket of paint or minor remodel, no big problem.
 The small expense may not impact a buyer’s decision to make an offer.
 If a buyer’s furnishings are a square peg that doesn’t fit in a home’s round hole, the buyer should consider the cost of acquiring new furnishings when budgeting their purchase.

 Measure To Make Sure Your Furnishings Fit.
 Buyers should measure not only the outer dimensions of each living area, but also spaces where major pieces of furniture or similar items will be placed.
-Smaller furniture may be placed in a room to make it appear larger.
-Do not be seduced by staging, measure each critical space.
+Small staging furniture may be placed in a room to make it appear larger.
+Do not be seduced by that staging tactic, measure each critical space.

 Use Staging To Your Advantage.
 Buyers should not waste the opportunity to borrow ideas from staging.
 Staging professionals are designers, why not take advantage of their expertise to expand your idea of how the home could look?

-Have questions about home buying or other real estate topics?
-Drop me a line: Contact Us.
+Have questions about staging or other aspects of real estate buying and selling?
+Drop me a line!